Machine Learning to assess astrophysical origin of gravitational waves triggers: Dataset, Features Selection, and Hyperparameters Optimization

-The triggers produced by the MBTA pipeline are characterized by a variety of features.
+As described in Sec.
+II, the triggers produced by the MBTA pipeline are characterized by a variety of features.
 Some of these can be classified as a statistical features, such as the signal-to-noise ratio ($\rho$) or the autocorrelation-based least-squares statistic ($\xi^2_{PQ}$), while others are physical features, including the component masses and spins of the template associated with the trigger.
 A Random Forest classifier trained on a dataset incorporating this diverse set of features should be capable of constructing a model that effectively distinguishes noise from signal, potentially outperforming the standard MBTA ranking statistic in terms of classification capability.
-The Random Forest algorithm was trained using the following features,
+For this purpose, we used the same features used by MBTA, considering also the physical ones.
+The Random Forest algorithm then was trained using the following set of features: